 - SIV: Sterile matrix fragmentation

 This classification system is important for determining the appropriate treatment regimen.

 Treatment of Fingernail Injuries

-Treatment of fingernail injuries depend on the severity of the injury.
+Treatment of fingernail injuries depends on the severity of the injury.
 A radiograph must be obtained to rule out an underlying fracture.

 Grade I Fingernail injuries